UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/project.md

 I will be passing your comments anonymously on to who you are reviewing for their edification.

+I am putting in writing that **this assignment will be graded easy**.
+It has been a rough second half of the semester for everyone.
+Please spend less than 4 hours on this talk and do not worry if your group's combined recordings are less than 10 minutes total.
+The goal is to think back over the semester about what concepts are applicable to one of the paper figures you proposed to explain earlier in the semester.

 **All of the below stays the same**.

 Each talk will be 10 minutes.
 When partners are giving a talk, each